Miyah-chan/PrivacyQuest/PQ3.0.md

 # Automatically deselect your character.
 ![autodeselect](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/media/autodeselect.gif)

 Deselects your character when a skill that targets it is used.
-You can stil click yourself.
+You can still click yourself.

 # Enhancements made easy
 ![autoenh](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/media/autoenh.gif)